 If the viewer wants to start watching the movie from halfway, it would be

 inconvenient to have to decompress the whole thing from the start.
-That's why
+The normal

-we have keyframes.
-A keyframe is placed in the compression stream now and
+solution for this are keyframes.
+A keyframe is placed in the compression stream

 compressed direct bitmap.
 You could possibly only save a quarter of the image